matiaspaavilainen/Curtain-Opener/README.md

 ## Current status
 - Arduino part is done and in use
 - Core functionality on the app is complete, set opening times, view status
-- Basic UI
+- Basic UI is functional

 ## TODO
-- Add manual opening functinonality, fix alarm toggle
+- Add manual opening functinonality, not really needed though
-- Improve UI
+- Make UI prettier
 - Other "decorations" (app icon, splash screen, ...)
-- Add weather data collection and graphing?

 ## Techonologies used